pepper-craft/geo-calculation-toolkit-api-docs/detail/coordinate-containment-in-a-circular-area.md

 ## Coordinate containment in a circular area

-This is an HTTP API that determines whether a given coordinate is inside a circular area defined by a center point and radius.
+This is an HTTP API that determines whether a given coordinate is contained within a circular area.

 ---